aproca/aproca.github.io/_projects/26_poetry.md

 category: poetry
 ---

-Sitting on floor of airport terminal <br/>
+Sitting in the airport terminal <br/>
 under a tree, <br/>
 I can't help but wonder <br/>
 if it knows it's not free.